substrate-system/baowser/README.md

 #### Encoding Format

-The Bab encoding uses a Merkle tree structure where hash labels are interleaved with data chunks.
-The decoder performs full verification by recursively verifying each node's label matches the computed hash from its children, ensuring the entire tree structure is valid.
+The encoding format uses a Merkle tree structure where hash labels are interleaved with data chunks.
+The decoder performs full verification by recursively verifying that each node's label matches the computed hash from its children, ensuring the entire tree structure is valid.